Windsor Safari Park: History

 The first job of the financier Robert Hanson was in the 1970s as an assistant keeper of reptiles at the Safari Park.

 Receivership

 Themes International invested £11m developing the business but, after nine years, ran into financial difficulties.
 The Windsor business, in particular, had experienced dwindling visitor numbers, and the situation was exacerbated by the early 1990s recession and the cost of building an expensive new Egyptian-themed entrance courtyard and similarly themed market streets.

 Themes International and the Safari Park entered receivership in January 1992, with debts of £40m and closed shortly afterwards; the expensive new developments were left largely unused.

-The park was purchased soon afterwards by the Lego Group, whose ambition was to create a Legoland theme park similar to the existing Legoland in Billund, Denmark.
+The park was bought soon afterwards by the Lego Group, whose ambition was to create a Legoland theme park similar to the existing Legoland in Billund, Denmark.
 The resulting Legoland Windsor opened in 1996.

 The dolphins were relocated to Dolfinarium Harderwijk in the Netherlands.